paintenzero/node-torrentcast/README.md

-# node-torrentcast
+# TorrentCast
-A software to cast torrent file to Chromecast.
+A software to cast video torrent files to Chromecast.
 Inspired by peerflix.
+Project is currently **WIP**.